-Hope to see everyone at the site this week, and as always . . .
+Weather will be windy but warm this week.
+Hope to see everyone at the site, and as usual . . .

 Keep on Steamin',